NetEngiB/PythonTools/README.md

-This is a collection of Bryan White's favorite Python tools
+This is a collection of self-written Python tools

 I'm sure these tools exist elsewhere, but these are here for me to utilize them and use them in other larger scripts.